vacuumlabs/ledger-cardano-app/doc/develop.md

 ### Lengths:

 Speaking of buffers and strings, strings always carry an implicit length of `strlen(str)` (which conviniently returns `size_t`).
-If you ever need to *output* a string, it should be taken into that `strlen(str)` is ONE less than the space this takes in memory.
+If you ever need to *output* a string, it should be taken into account that `strlen(str)` is ONE less than the space string takes in memory.

 On the other hand, byte buffers do not have associated length in C.
 As such, any byte buffer *must* be associated with an explicit length (of type `size_t`) which confirms its length.